terabin/Gemini/README.md

 - [ ] Get Appveyor on master branch to auto-deploy on each update
 - [ ] Switch to ScintillaNet 3.5 (Newer, better, but a hassle to fix the incompatibles between current version)
-- [ ] Add Drag and Drop functionality to the current Tree View or switch to a better one to view the scripxts.
+- [ ] Add Drag and Drop functionality to the current Tree View or switch to a better one to view the scripts.
 - [ ] Add Ctrl+Tab/Ctrl+Shift+Tab shortcuts for switching for tabs
 - [ ] Adapt the update methods to work with the new Git-Repo.
 - [ ] Fix poor implementation of menu bar auto-hiding/-showing.